anhzhang/docs/userManual/source/introduction.rst

    sh$ mpirun --np 5 myApplication

-This command will start five processes within the Open MPI run-time execution system, and the five procceses will load and execute copies of the program.
+This command will start five processes within the Open MPI run-time execution system, and the five processes will load and execute copies of the program.

 You can specify which computers that will run the processes using the